Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 # Azure Cognitive Services Computer Vision SDK for Python

 The cloud-based Computer Vision service provides developers with access to advanced algorithms for processing images and returning information.
-Computer Vision works with popular image formats, such as JPEG and PNG.
+This service works with popular image formats, such as JPEG and PNG.

 To analyze an image, you can either upload an image or specify an image URL.
-Computer Vision algorithms can analyze the content of an image in different ways, depending on the visual features you're interested in.
+Computer Vision algorithms analyze the content of an image in different ways, depending on the visual features you're interested in.
 For example, Computer Vision can determine if an image contains adult or racy content, or find all the faces in an image.

 You can use Computer Vision in your application to:

 - Analyze images for insight
 - Extract text from images
-- Moderate content in images
+- Generate thumbnails

 Looking for source code or API reference?